 The incurrence of risk is an inevitable element in the conduct of a company's business, and it is the board's responsibility to identify and seek to control such risks.
-The board should assess its risk appetite in light of the company's objectives, and set the right 'tone at the top'.
-The CG Code requires the board to review and test its risk management and internal control systems on an annual basis, with a view to assessing their effectiveness and responding to changes of circumstances.
-After the annual review, the board should report their findings in its corporate governance report.
+The board should assess its risk appetite in light of the company's objectives, and set the right tone at the top.
+The CG Code requires the board to review and test its risk management and internal control systems annually, with a view to assessing their effectiveness and responding to changes of circumstances.
+After the annual review, the board should report its findings in its corporate governance report.

 The SEHK recognises that every business is different.
-Certain areas in the ESG reporting guide may well be immaterial to a particular issuer.
-In such circumstances, the SEHK has stressed the importance of substance over form.
-Issuers should explain in the ESG report any aspects that are not relevant, and focus its disclosures on material and relevant ESG issues.9
+Certain areas in the ESG reporting guide may well not be material to a particular issuer.
+In these circumstances, the SEHK has stressed the importance of substance over form.
+Issuers should explain in the ESG report any aspects that are not relevant, and focus its disclosures on material and relevant ESG issues.12

-The SEHK is committed to broadening and deepening ESG reporting obligations.10 Starting in July 2020, the ESG reporting guide will be revised to require disclosures on climate-related issues.
+The SEHK is committed to broadening and deepening ESG reporting obligations.13 As of July 2020, issuers are required under the ESG reporting guide to comply with mandatory disclosure requirements on board strategy and oversight, application of reporting principles and reporting scope.
+In addition, issuers should make disclosures on climate-related issues on a comply or explain basis.
 Certain KPIs will be amended to provide more particularity on issuers' ESG performance.
 Issuers are further encouraged to include independent third-party assurances to enhance the credibility and quality of their ESG reporting.
 All these moves are indicative of the SEHK's firm belief that ESG is more than a reputational issue but is closely allied to the governance and financial performance of a company.

 Hong Kong does not have in place specific legislation on whistle-blowing, although certain protections are available under employment and discrimination laws.
-It is a recommended best practice for audit committees to establish whistle-blowing policies, so that employees and those dealing with the issuer are able to report improprieties on a confidential basis.
+It is a recommended best practice for audit committees to establish whistle-blowing policies, so that employees and those dealing with the issuer are able to report improprieties confidentially.

 i Shareholder rights and powers